Runixe786/Macified-Windows/README.md

 You can join our support channel where i will post beta updates to test new versions. [here is the link](https://t.me/MacifiedWindows)

-Do star this repo to show your support and share as well, means a lot.
+**Do star this repo to show your support and share as well, means a lot**.
 Thanks, see yaa 💝